Lissy93/dashy/README.md

 ## Supporting Dashy 💖

-> For full details, and other ways you can help out, see: [**Contributing**](./docs/contributing.md)
+> For full details and other ways you can help out, see: [**Contributing**](./docs/contributing.md)

-If you're using Dashy, and would like to help support it's development, then that would be awesome!
-Contributions of any type, however small are always very much appreciated, and you will be appropriately credited for your effort.
+If you're using Dashy and would like to help support its development, then that would be awesome!
+Contributions of any type, any size, are always very much appreciated, and we will appropriately credit you for your effort.

 Several areas that we need a bit of help with at the moment are:
-- Translating - Help make Dashy available to non-native English speakers by [adding youre language](./docs/multi-language-support.md#adding-a-new-language)
+- Translating - Help make Dashy available to non-native English speakers by [adding your language](./docs/multi-language-support.md#adding-a-new-language)
-- Donate a small amount, by [Sponsoring @Lissy93 on GitHub](https://github.com/sponsors/Lissy93) and receive some extra perks!
+- Donate a small amount by [Sponsoring @Lissy93 on GitHub](https://github.com/sponsors/Lissy93) and receive some extra perks!
-- Complete a [short survey](https://survey.typeform.com/to/gl0L68ou), to have your say about future features
+- Complete a [short survey](https://survey.typeform.com/to/gl0L68ou) to have your say about future features
-- Share your dashboard in the [Showcase](https://github.com/Lissy93/dashy/blob/master/docs/showcase.md#dashy-showcase-), to provide inspiration for others
+- Share your dashboard in the [Showcase](https://github.com/Lissy93/dashy/blob/master/docs/showcase.md#dashy-showcase-), to inspire others
-- Spread the word, by sharing Dashy or a screenshot of your dashboard, to help new users discover it
+- Spread the word by sharing Dashy or a screenshot of your dashboard to help new users discover it
-- Submit a PR, to add a new feature, fix a bug, update the docs, add a theme or something else
+- Submit a PR to add a new feature, fix a bug, update the docs, add a theme, or something else
 - Star Dashy on GitHub/ DockerHub or leave an upvote / review on [these platforms](https://github.com/Lissy93/dashy/blob/master/docs/contributing.md#star-upvote-or-leave-a-review)

 [![Sponsor Lissy93 on GitHub](./docs/assets/sponsor-button.svg)](https://github.com/sponsors/Lissy93)